 "Then" consisted heavily of material from Enslaved's legendary 1994 release, Frost, with the title track, "Loke," and "Fenriz" all delighting the crowd, while a rare treat from the Hordanes Land EP, "Allfadr Odinn" caught many off guard.
 Even while acknowledging their own past, Enslaved kept an eye on the present, inviting Einar Selvik to help perform one of the highlights from Monumension, "Convoys of Nothingness" and more recent collaborator Iver Sandøy to join all involved parties in a surprisingly true to form rendition of "Havenless" from Below the Lights, complete with frantic Moog static cutting across the song's black metal riffing.

 While the "Then" set alone would've been enough, rich with nostalgia as it was, the "Now" set proved Enslaved's transition towards more broad-reaching progressive metal to be a fruitful decision.
-Starting off with the undeniable modern classic "Roots of the Mountain" from 2012's Riitiir, the band was in fine form, delivering a balance of urgent aggression and skillful melody and depth.
+Starting off with the undeniable modern classic "Roots of the Mountain" from 2012's Riitiir, the band was in fine form, delivering a balance of urgent aggression and skilful melody and depth.
 The immediate strength presented in more prominent keys and clean vocals showed even more clearly live than on recording, especially on cuts like "Ethica Odini" and the slower, but no less potent inclusion of the title track from Ruun.